HMO203 - Health and Vision Sciences 1

 Must be enrolled in D302 Bachelor of Vision Science/Master of Optometry

 All of HBS107, HBS108, HMO101, HMO102, HMO201, MAA103, SLE111 and

-2 x 2 hours of problem-based learning seminars; up to 5 hours of supporting classes, seminars and practicals; and 2 hours of team-based learning for 10 weeks of trimester.
-One x 8 hour Transition to Clinical Practice workshop during the trimester
+2 x 2 hours of problem-based learning seminars; up to 10 hours of supporting classes and seminars and 2 hours of team-based learning for 10 weeks of trimester.

 Assessment task 2: Team readiness assurance tests 15%